rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 ###  Appendix 4 -  Install OpenSSH (Optional)

 Both OpenSSH components can be installed using Windows Settings on Window Server 2019 and Windows 10 devices.
 (See also: https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)

+It doesnt look like Open SSH is available for Window2 10 Home Edition - if you really want it you may try this: https://superuser.com/questions/1283947/how-to-use-ssh-on-windows-10-home-edition

 To install the OpenSSH components: